voltable/voltable.github.io/README.md

 ### What is Voltable?

-Voltable aims to be graph database written in golang using boltdb as its storage engine.
+Voltable's aim is to be a graph database written in golang using boltdb as its storage engine.
 The objectives is to build a simple distribute graph database with support for [openCypher](https://www.opencypher.org/).

 ### Project Repository